 -You can puree fruits to add to your kefir.
 Make extra healthful smoothies or use in place of buttermilk!

-Rebecca Ray enjoys exploring her new home in the Pacific Northwest with her husband.
-Together, they look forward to welcoming their first baby in February.
-Rebecca enjoys serving her church, spending time with friends and family, cooking and baking, creating, and making their tiny home a beautiful and wholesome place.
+Rebecca enjoys exploring her new home in the Pacific Northwest with her husband and new baby daughter.
+She enjoys serving her church, spending time with friends and family, cooking and baking, creating, and making their tiny home a beautiful and wholesome place.